 Don’t wanna hook up the hose?
 In a watering can, mix plain white vinegar at a ratio of 1:1 with warm tap water and spread it over compacted snow and ice.
 After it sits for a few minutes and starts getting slushy, grab an ice chisel, start chipping and scraping, and repeat if necessary.

 Homemade ice melter.

 Combine 1qt of lukewarm water with three drops of dish detergent and 1-3 oz of rubbing alcohol in a gallon jug, mix gently, pour on ice.

 Combat Ice with Traction

 Sometimes you don’t need or want to salt sidewalks and driveways.
 However, you don’t want to slip on the ice, either.
 The fact is that walking on ice is a bit of an art, but it also can benefit from certain products.
 There are a number of things that, while not effective at melting ice, are good at keeping you from falling and breaking your tail bone.

-- Footwear with spikes: Icers, Yaktrax, etc. Never a bad plan.
+- Footwear with spikes: Icers, Yaktrax (found here on Amazon), etc. Never a bad plan.
 These products are gamechangers on icy conditions.

 - Kitty litter: Spread it like you would salt.
 Make sure you get the non-clumping type.

 - Bird seed: Black oil sunflower absorbs sunlight/heat and embeds itself in the ice which keeps it around longer.
 Cracked corn just provides good traction.
 Both provide birdies with a treat.

 - Others: Pea gravel, sand, sawdust, wood ash, wood shavings are all somewhat effective on their own and can all be mixed with salt for better results.